Getting started with Auth-Email

 Step 1: Add your email account via OAuth

-3. Choose the email client you'd like Auth-Email to emulate.
-This is what your email provider will see when you authorize access and when you use the account.
+- Choose the email client you’d like Auth-Email to emulate.
+This is what your email provider will see when you authorize access, and when you use the account.

-4. Follow the prompts to log in to your email provider and authorize access to your account.
+- Follow the prompts to log in to your email provider and grant access to your account.

-• You may need to complete additional security steps (like 2FA) depending on your email provider.
+- You may need to complete additional security steps (like 2FA/MFA) depending on your email provider.

-• Auth-Email's servers are located in Germany – chosen because it has some of the best privacy and data protection laws in the world.
+- Auth-Email’s primary servers are located in Germany – a location chosen because it has some of the best privacy and data protection laws in the world.
 You may see a security warning if you have not logged in to your account from Germany before.

-6. Click “Complete setup” and you'll be redirected back to the dashboard.
+- Click “Complete setup” and you’ll be redirected back to the Auth-Email dashboard.
 You’ll see the account appear with details of the IMAP/SMTP/POP server and ports to use.

 Step 2: Configure your email client